 McGowan moved approval of the new Graduate Certificate of Professional Advancement program; seconded by McDougall.
 McGowan explained that this came to Graduate Council at the urging of McDougall.
 The program allows for an open-ended certificate program.
 Rosati expressed concern for approving an open-ended program that would eliminate Graduate Council and Academic Council as approving bodies.
 Athinarayanan asked how the certificate would be transcripted.
 Shaw expressed concern that the certificate is too open-ended, and would leave too much opportunity for abuse.
 McMillan and Athinarayanan suggested requiring a form that is approved by a faculty advisor, department chair, and Graduate Council.
 Janzow questioned whether a student who starts a master’s program and has enough hours but decides not to complete the masters, can apply for the certificate; McGowan stated that, if approved, a student could do so.
 Rosati stated that the proposal needed more campus input.
 McDougall moved to table the motion; seconded by McGowan.
 Motion to table passed unanimously.

 11. BS Technology Management: Industrial Management Option – Option Curriculum Revisions/Title Change to BS Technology Management: Industrial and Safety Management Shaw moved approval to bring the proposal back to the table from the March 2011 meeting; seconded by McGowan.
 Motion passed unanimously.
 In the initial motion in March 2011, Shaw moved approval of the curriculum revisions and option title change from BS Technology Management: Industrial Management to BS Technology Management: Industrial and Safety Management; seconded by McGowan.
 Shaw stated that the title change and change in curriculum put more focus on industry and safety.
 Athinarayanan explained three existing courses were replaced to offer a more comprehensive treatment of topics in occupational safety for students enrolled in the program.
 Hinkle questioned the option not meeting the requirement of 60% of the courses being at the upper division.
 Shaw explained that after investigation, he found that the 60% rule was eliminated; the current requirement is a minimum of 15 hours in the major must be at the upper level (300 and above).
-Hinkle questioned whether University Studies courses are required as part of the major; Shaw responded yes.
+Hinkle questioned whether General Education courses are required as part of the major; Shaw responded yes.
 Motion passed unanimously.

 C. DISCUSSION ITEMS